-The offering

-Common stock offered by us

-shares.

-Underwriters' option to purchase additional shares

-shares.

-Common stock to be outstanding

-shares (or additional shares).

-shares if the underwriters exercise in full their option to purchase million (or after this offering Use of proceeds approximately \$ million if the underwriters exercise in full their option to purchase up to additional shares of common stock), based on an assumed initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The offering Common stock offered by us 6,666,667 shares.
+Underwriters' option to purchase additional shares 1,000,000 shares.
+Common stock to be outstanding after this offering 35,143,521 shares (or 36,143,521 shares if the underwriters exercise in full their option to purchase additional shares).
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$89.9 million (or approximately \$103.9 million if the underwriters exercise in full their option to purchase up to 1,000,000 additional shares of common stock), based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We estimate that the net proceeds from this offering will be approximately \$

 We currently expect to use the net proceeds from this offering, together with our existing cash and cash equivalents, to fund sales and marketing, including launching new marketing channels and further expanding our brand efforts, and to fund research and development activities.
 The remaining funds will be used for general corporate purposes, including working capital, operating expenses and capital expenditures.
 We may also use a portion of the remaining net proceeds, if any, to acquire complementary businesses, products, services or technologies.
 However, we do not have agreements or commitments for any acquisitions at this time.
 See the section titled "Use of proceeds" for additional information.

-Risk factors

-You should read the section titled "Risk factors" for a discussion of factors to consider carefully, together with all the other information included in this prospectus, before deciding to invest in our common stock.

-Proposed Nasdaq Global Market "EAR"
+Risk factors You should read the section titled "Risk factors" for a discussion of factors to consider carefully, together with all the other information included in this prospectus, before deciding to invest in our common stock.
+Proposed Nasdaq Global Select Market symbol "EAR" on stock to be outstanding after this offering reflected in the table above is based on 28,476,854 g as of June 30, 2020 (after giving effect to the conversion of all of our shares of convertible

-symbol

-The number of shares of our common stock to be outstanding after this offering reflected in the table above is based on 85,431,188 shares of common stock outstanding as of June 30, 2020 (after giving effect to the conversion of all of our shares of convertible preferred stock outstanding as of June 30, 2020 into an aggregate of 47,379,252 shares of our common stock and the conversion of all of our Series E convertible preferred stock issued and sold in July 2020 and August 2020 (including shares issued upon redemption of the \$10.3 million aggregate principal amount and accrued interest of our convertible promissory notes, or the 2020 Notes, issued and sold in March and April 2020) into an aggregate of 37,210,448 shares of our common stock, in each case, immediately prior to the completion of this offering), and excludes:
+The number of shares of our common stock to be outstanding after this offering reflected in the table above is based on 28,476,854 shares of common stock outstanding as of June 30, 2020 (after giving effect to the conversion of all of our shares of convertible preferred stock outstanding as of June 30, 2020 into an aggregate of 15,792,919 shares of our common stock and the conversion of all of our Series E convertible preferred stock issued and sold in July 2020 and August 2020 (including shares issued upon redemption of the \$10.3 million aggregate principal amount and accrued interest of our convertible promissory notes, or the 2020 Notes, issued and sold in March and April 2020) into an aggregate of 12,403,469 shares of our common stock, in each case, immediately prior to the completion of this offering), and excludes: